muziyoshiz/hashicorp-sample-otto-version/README.md

 ## Overview

-This sample configuration is Otto version of [muziyoshiz/hashicorp-sample](https://github.com/muziyoshiz/hashicorp-sample "muziyoshiz/hashicorp-sample").
+This is the Otto version of [muziyoshiz/hashicorp-sample](https://github.com/muziyoshiz/hashicorp-sample "muziyoshiz/hashicorp-sample").

 This sample is only for trying immature Otto features.
 It requires some complicated manual settings more than "otto compile" and "otto dev" before running.
 I do not recommend using this configuration as a practicable one.